The 10 Best Natural Remedies for Vertigo

 1. While you are seated, the doctor will turn your head so it's halfway between looking straight ahead and looking away from the side that causes the worst vertigo.

-2. Then, the doctor lowers you quickly to the side that causes the worst vertigo, positioning your head on the table so you're looking up at the ceiling.
+2. Then, the doctor lowers you quickly to the side that causes the worst vertigo, positioning your head on a table so you're looking up at the ceiling.
 You'll stay in this position for 30 seconds.

 3. Next, the doctor quickly moves you to the other side of the table without stopping, so you're then looking down at the table.
 You'll stay in this position for 30 seconds.